 Target Prices

-The current consensus target prices for Intel Corporation (INTC) and Arm Holdings plc (ARM) reflect optimistic expectations from analysts.
+The consensus target prices for Intel Corporation and Arm Holdings indicate optimistic outlooks from analysts.

 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Intel Corporation and Arm Holdings plc, providing a clear comparison to assist in your investment decisions.
+The following table outlines the strengths and weaknesses of Intel Corporation (INTC) and Arm Holdings plc (ARM), based on the most recent financial data.

 Risk Analysis